-P10 A high estimate that there should be at least a 10% probability that the quantities recovered will actually equal or exceed the estimate actually equal or exceed the estimate
+P10 A high estimate that there should be at least a 10% probability that the quantities recovered will actually equal or exceed the estimate quantities recovered will actually equal or exceed the estimate

-P50 A best estimate that there should be at least a 50% probability that the quantities recovered will
+P50 A best estimate that there should be at least a 50% probability that the devices called pigs

-P90 A low estimate that there should be at least a 90% probability that the quantities recovered will proved reserves
+P90 A low estimate that there should be at least a 90% probability that the quantities recovered will exceed the estimated proved reserves

-Pigging A process of pipeline cleaning and maintenance which involves the use of devices called pigs or less than the sum of the estimated proved + probable reserves
+Pigging A process of pipeline cleaning and maintenance which involves the use of

-Proved Proved reserves are those Reserves that can be estimated with a high degree of certainty to be recoverable.
-It is likely that the actual remaining quantities recovered will exceed the estimated sum of the estimated proved + probable + possible reserves
+Proved Proved reserves are those Reserves that can be estimated with a high Reserves degree of certainty to be recoverable.
+It is likely that the actual remaining remaining quantities recovered will be greater or less than the sum of the estimated proved + probable reserves

-Probable Probable reserves are those additional Reserves that are less certain to be recovered than proved reserves.
-It is equally likely that the actual remaining quantities recovered will be greater with the revised June 2018 Petroleum Resources Management System (PRMS) version 1.01
+Probable Probable reserves are those additional Reserves that are less certain to be quantities recovered will exceed the sum of the estimated proved + probable + possible reserves

+Reserves recovered than proved reserves.
+It is equally likely that the actual calculated in accordance with the revised June 2018 Petroleum Resources

-Possible Possible reserves are those additional Reserves that are less certain to be recovered than Reserves probable reserves.
-It is unlikely that the actual remaining quantities recovered will exceed the
+Possible Possible reserves are those additional Reserves that are less certain to be recovered than probable reserves.
+It is unlikely that the actual remaining

-Reserves Estimates of discovered recoverable commercial hydrocarbon reserves calculated in accordance
+Reserves Estimates of discovered recoverable commercial hydrocarbon reserves